SCPDOS/DOS/docs/OEMINIT.md

 Flat binary drivers are NOT bound by the 64Kb limit that .COM files are bounded by.

-Brief guidelines for writing OEMINIT:
+# Brief guidelines for writing OEMINIT

 SYSINIT doesnt care about the internal structure of the OEMINIT module.
 Thus, an OEM is free to arrange code and data within the OEMINIT module,